gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

 @(#)Version 1.2.3
 ```

-This is human readable but slow since it has to look at all the strings in the binary.
+This is human-readable but slow since it has to look at all the strings in the binary.
 If you want to get the version programmatically, we have another method.

 ### ELF Note Header